EnterpriseDB/barman/new_docs/quickstart.rst

 Both ``createuser`` commands prompt you for a password, which you are then advised to add to a `password file <https://www.postgresql.org/docs/current/libpq-pgpass.html>`_ named ``.pgpass`` under your Barman home directory on ``barmanhost``.
-Check the :ref:`postgres-streaming-connection` section if you need further details on how to configure streaming connections.
+Check the :ref:`pre-requisites <pre-requisites-postgres-streaming-connection>` section if you need further details on how to configure streaming connections.

 From now on, this section assumes you already have both Postgres users created as well as a Postgres server to be backed up.
 Also, we assume a database named ``postgres``